|Values are valid only on day of printing.|

 Negative HIV-2 antibody supplemental (confirmatory) test results does not exclude the possibility of acute or early (<60 days from time of exposure) HIV-2 infection.
 Individuals suspected of having acute or early HIV-2 infection should be tested for qualitative HIV-2 DNA/RNA or quantitative HIV-2 RNA.

-Although a positive HIV-2 antibody supplemental test result indicates HIV-2 infection, a diagnosis of AIDS can only be made based on the case definition of AIDS established by the CDC.
+Although a positive HIV-2 antibody supplemental test result indicates HIV-2 infection, a diagnosis of AIDS can only be made based on the case definition established by the CDC.
 In many US states, positive HIV-2 antibody supplemental test results are required to be reported to the state department of health.

 Positive HIV-2 antibody supplemental test results in infants of <18 month old and born to HIV-2-infected mothers may indicate passive transfer of maternal HIV-2 antibodies.
-Serologic tests (screening or supplemental) cannot distinguish between active neonatal HIV-2 infection and passive transfer of maternal HIV-2 antibodies during the postnatal period (up to 18 months).
+Serologic tests (screening or supplemental) cannot distinguish between active HIV-2 infection and passive transfer of maternal HIV-2 antibodies during the postnatal period (up to 18 months).
 Diagnosis of HIV-2 infection in newborns and infants of <18 months old should be made by consistently positive nucleic acid test results, such as the presence of HIV-2 RNA or HIV-2 proviral DNA.

 1. Campbell-Yesufu OT, Gandhi RT: Update on human immunodeficiency virus (HIV)-2 infection.
 2011;52(6):780-787